 Ryanair engages with European decision makers to support a fair green transition of the aviation sector.
 Among the measures included in the "Fit for 55" package, Ryanair welcomed the proposal to increase the use of SAF and engaged relevant stakeholders to stress the importance of using sustainable fuels to cut the sector's carbon footprint.
 Ryanair has highlighted the limited environmental benefit and the harmful consequences for the EU economy and connectivity resulting from other elements of the package, e.g., a kerosene tax that applies only to intra-EU flights.
-Ryanair welcomed the European Parliament's vote in June 2022 to include all flights departing from the EEA in the ETS, ending a legislative loophole which exempts long-haul flights from any contribution to decarbonisation.
+In December 2022, the EU Parliament, the Council of Europe and the European Commission reached a political agreement to apply the ETS exclusively to intra-EEA flights until at least 2027.